 Charles's friends had arrived to visit for lunch when they found him injured from a fall and lying unconscious on the floor.
 Depressed after his wife died, he'd stopped eating well, become dehydrated and wasn't managing his diabetes.
-After weeks in hospital, his doctors determined it was unsafe for Charles to live alone: he wouldn't be released until he had full-time care or moved to a retirement home, where he's now living happily in Assisted Living.
+After weeks in hospital, his doctors determined it was unsafe for Charles to live alone: he wouldn't be released until he had full-time home support or moved to a Residential Care suite.

 In hindsight, there were signs that Charles was having difficulty coping.
-Waiting for a crisis left his family scrambling and he had to settle for whatever was available.
-Proactively arranging for home care or researching senior living before an emergency means you can choose based on your priorities and lifestyle.
-"There are so many advantages to making the decision to move before an emergency," says registered nurse Paulette Kinsella, a Regional Director of Wellness for Amica
+The crisis left his family scrambling and he had to settle for whatever was available.
+Proactively arranging for home care services or researching senior living before an emergency means you can choose based on your priorities and lifestyle.
+"There are so many advantages to making the decision to move before an emergency," says registered nurse Paulette Kinsella, a Regional Director of Wellness for Amica.

-8 signs a senior may need Assisted Living
+8 signs a senior may need care